 125 g pure icing sugar

-Chill - – chill the frosting for at least 45 minutes before using to allow it to firm up.
-If you’re in a hurry, you can make and chill the frosting while the cakes are baking and cooling.
+Chill - – chill the ganache for at least 45 minutes before using to allow it to firm up.
+If you’re in a hurry, you can make and chill the ganache while the cakes are baking and cooling.
+If you're making the ganache in advance, allow it to sit at room temperature after chilling until it's spreadable consistency before using it on the cake.

 Notes